-Sound artist Val Jeanty and performance artist Risha Rox—two Caribbean American artists whose work explores the diaspora, death, the ancient past, and an envisioned future—present the world premiere of their Roulette 2019 NYSCA Commissioned piece: Ritual Merging.
-A potent ritual with the black body as a focal site of breath work, movement, projection, sound, and visuals, Ritual Merging blends Jeanty’s soundscape and projection work with Rox’s live painting of human canvases.
+Sound artist Val Jeanty and performance artist Risha Rox—two Caribbean American artists whose work explores the diaspora, death, the ancient past, and an envisioned future—present the world premiere of their Roulette 2019 NYSCA Commissioned piece, Ritual Merging.
+A powerful ritual with the black body in focus as a nexus of breathwork, movement, projection, sound, and visuals, Ritual Merging blends Jeanty’s soundscape and projection work with Rox’s live painting of human canvases.

-Informed by the legacies of Haitian Voodoo, Jamaican Pukumina, New Orleans funereal processions, Americana, Afro-Caribbean carnival, Black speculative fiction, and the creative energy of Afrofuturism, the intention of this work—which exists in the complex bardo between mortality and immortality/despair and joy/past and future/the literal surface and figurative core—is to inspire reflection, reverence and most of all, action.
+Ritual Merging is informed by the legacies of Haitian Voodoo, Jamaican Pukumina, New Orleans funeral processions, Americana, Afro-Caribbean carnival, Black speculative fiction, and the creative energy of Afrofuturism.
+It creates a complex Bardo-like dichotomy evaluating mortality and immortality, despair and joy, past and future, and the literal surface and figurative core as a means to inspire reflection, reverence, and most of all, action.

 Haitian electronic music composer Val Jeanty creates esoteric sounds that tantalize the subconscious while creating a healing/cosmic frequency.
 By synergistically combining acoustics with electronics and the archaic with postmodern, Jeanty incorporates her African Haitian musical traditions into the present and beyond.
 Her AfroElectronica installations have been showcased in New York City at the Whitney Museum of American Art, Museum of Modern Art, The Brooklyn Academy of Music, and The Village Vanguard.
 She is also recognized internationally and has performed at The SaalFelden Musical Festival in Austria, Stanser Musiktage in Switzerland, Jazz à la Villette in France, and the Biennale Di Venezia Museum in Italy.